 I’m quite partial to a bit of foraging.
 There is nothing like a bit of free food that you can pick up for yourself whilst out walking.
 Whether it be raspberries and blaeberries in the Summer; apples and brambles in Autumn (yes, there is apple tree I know of in the middle of nowhere); or in the case of our walk this morning, a bag full of wild garlic.
 As with all foraging take care to pick from plants well away from the road to avoid pollution.
 Be mindful of the environment and take care to pick only the leaves.
 Don’t tug too hard otherwise you may bring the bulb up and you want to leave those in the ground for next year’s crop.

-With our bag of goodies it was straight home and out with the food processor.Wild garlic isn’t about for long so finding ways of preserving it are ideal.
-I made a wild garlic & mint chimichurri sauce and a wild garlic butter – now boxed and in the freezer for use later.
-Both of these are delicious with grilled beef, lamb or chicken, just take it out of the freezer when you need it.
-The last few remaining leaves where chopped up and along with some butter and sour cream, added to tonight’s mashed potato – delightful!0
+With our bag of goodies it was straight home and out with the food processor.Wild garlic isn’t around for long so finding ways of preserving it are ideal.
+I usually make wild garlic butter and also a wild garlic & mint chimichurri sauce.
+I make both in bulk and freeze in individual portions, ready to take out and use long past the growing season.
+The butter can be left to melt over grilled vegetables and meat, by own favourite over steak.
+However, the last few remaining leaves from this haul where chopped up and along with some butter and sour cream and added to tonight’s mashed potato – delightful!